Nationals vs. Giants Player Props Betting Odds

 Garcia Stats

-- Garcia has 29 hits with five doubles, a triple, three home runs, eight walks and 16 RBI.
-He's also stolen one base.
+- Garcia has five doubles, a triple, three home runs, eight walks and 16 RBI (31 total hits).
+He has stolen one base.

-- Garcia will look for his fourth straight game with a hit in this contest.
-In his last five games he is batting .444 with two doubles, a home run, three walks and two RBI.
+- Garcia has picked up at least one hit in four games in a row.
+In his last five games he is hitting .476 with two doubles, a home run, a walk and two RBI.

 Garcia Recent Games